testomatio/reporter/docs/logger.md

 ```
 Result: the message 'Login successful' will be added to your report.

-Logger can intercept any logger (e.g. pino, loglevel, morgan, tracer, winston etc.).
+Logger can intercept any logger (e.g. pino, loglevel, morgan, tracer, winston, etc.).
 And even multiple loggers at the same time.

 ### Examples for other loggers intercepting
 ```javascript